ornl-ssd/cpp-make-intro/_episodes/02-makefiles.md

 > the file exists but the Makefile has no rule for it.
 {: .callout}

-Let's add a rule to compile `wordcount.cpp` if it has changed.
+Let's add a rule to compile `wordcount` if its source files have changed.
 Make will use the same timestamp comparison to determine if the command should be run or not.

 ~~~
-wordcount : wordcount.cpp
+wordcount : wordcount.cpp main.cpp
-        c++ --std=c++11 -o wordcount wordcount.cpp
+        c++ --std=c++11 -o wordcount wordcount.cpp main.cpp
 ~~~
 {: .make}